SixLabors/docs/articles/imagesharp/imageformats.md

 - Animation-friendly formats: GIF, animated PNG workflows through [`PngEncoder`](xref:SixLabors.ImageSharp.Formats.Png.PngEncoder), and animated WebP.

 No single format is best everywhere.
 The right choice depends on whether your priority is fidelity, file size, transparency, animation, compatibility, or workflow metadata.

+When the output crosses a boundary you do not control, compatibility usually outranks theoretical capability.
+A format can support a feature and still be a poor choice if the receiving client, CDN, print tool, browser, or asset pipeline handles that feature inconsistently.

 ## Load, Detect, and Preserve Formats